Huegoxaga/notes/algorithm/README.md

   - Multiple Recursion - Each recursive method call itself more than twice.
 - For binary and multiple recursion, the methods call itself as deep as possible than call the sibiling methods after all its recursive methods are called

+- Related Algorithmic Techniques
-#### Dynamic Programming
+  - Dynamic Programming
     - Commonly referred to as DP
     - It optimizes native recursive algorithm by saving the intermeditate result from recursive calls in a list in the memory, it reduces the complex of a recursive algorithm that would take exponential time further by pruning duplicated recursive calls when the result of a similar method call can be find in the result list
+  - Backtracking
+    - It is a technique that recursively build a solution incrementally and remove all the solutions that does not satisfy the constraints of the problem at any point of time
+    - The goal is to get all solutions to a problem using the brute force approach
+    - A search tree named state-space tree is used.
+In a state-space tree, each branch is a variable, and each node represents a solution
+    - the depth-first search method is performed on the tree.
+When it starts exploring the solutions, a bounding function is applied so that the algorithm can check if the so-far built solution satisfies the constraints, when solution from one node failed to meet the constraints, the recursion stops.
+Since the next node from upper level will continue to execute, it looks like the path has been backtracked

 ### Parallel